Russia and Ukraine trade prisoners, each fly 35 to freedom

 Kirill Vyshinsky, head of Russian state news agency RIA-Novosti's Ukraine branch, also had a seat.
 Vyshinsky had been jailed since 2018 on treason charges.

-He thanked Harlem Desir, the media freedom representative for the Organization for Security and Cooperation In Europe, for calling for his release.
+He thanked Harlem Desir, the media freedom representative for the Organisation for Security and Cooperation In Europe, for calling for his release.

-The exchange comes amid renewed hope that a solution can be found to the fighting in Ukraine's east that has killed 13,000 people since 2014.
-A congratulatory tweet from U.S. President Donald Trump called the trade "good news."
+The exchange comes amid renewed hope a solution can be found to the fighting in Ukraine's east that has killed 13,000 people since 2014.
+A congratulatory tweet from US President Donald Trump called the trade "good news".

 "Russia and Ukraine just swapped large numbers of prisoners.
 Very good news, perhaps a first giant step to peace," Trump's tweet said.
 "Congratulations to both countries!"